Overview

 China IV | 1 Jul 2008 | 1 Nov 2009 | 1 June 2010 (GZ + 9 cities in Guangdong Province) |

-China V | 1 Feb 2013 1 Jun 2015 for new HDV sales(1) |
+China V | 1 Feb 2013 1 Jun 2015 for new HDV salesa |

-1 May 2014 | 31 Dec 2015 (GZ + 9 cities in Guangdong Province) 30 June 2016 Guangdong Province 1 Apr 2016 in 11 eastern provinces(2) for public bus, sanitation and postal trucks, and other civil vehicle fleets |
+1 May 2014 | 31 Dec 2015 (GZ + 9 cities in Guangdong Province) 30 June 2016 Guangdong Province 1 Apr 2016 in 11 eastern provincesb for public bus, sanitation and postal trucks, and other civil vehicle fleets |

-China VI | 2016 (proposed) | n/a | n/a |
+China VI | 1 Jan 2020 (China VI-b) | n/a | n/a |

-(1) Starting from 1 Jan 2016, DPFs will also be required on new sales of public HDDVs (buses, sanitation, postal, tour coaches, shuttles etc) (2) These 11 eastern provinces are Beijing, Tianjin, Hebei, Liaoning, Shanghai, Jiangsu, Zhejiang, Fujian, Shandong, Guangdong and Hainan. |
+a Starting from 1 Jan 2016, DPFs will also be required on new sales of public HDVs (buses, sanitation, postal, tour coaches, shuttles etc) b These 11 eastern provinces are Beijing, Tianjin, Hebei, Liaoning, Shanghai, Jiangsu, Zhejiang, Fujian, Shandong, Guangdong and Hainan. |

 In January 2014, MEP issued a supplemental standard requiring China IV and V diesel engines for urban buses and service vehicles to be tested over the World Harmonized Transient Cycle.
-The supplemental standard is intended to prevent excess NOx emissions from China IV and V-certified vehicles.[1]
+The supplemental standard is intended to prevent excess NOX emissions from China IV and V-certified vehicles.

-In 2013, the Beijing EPB released two new supplemental standards for China IV and V heavy-duty vehicles to prevent the excess urban NOx emissions problem.
+In 2013, the Beijing EPB released two new supplemental standards (DB11/964-2013 and DB11/965-2013) for China IV and V heavy-duty vehicles to prevent excess urban NOx emissions.
+DB11/965-2013 was updated in 2017.

 Technical Standards